Logo

 Therapy based on cognitive behavior (CBT)

-Cognitive behavioral therapy, or CBT [5*] , is a problem-solving, action-oriented talking treatment that aids in patients’ understanding of the disease.
-Under the supervision of a licensed therapist, adults may acquire a variety of coping mechanisms to handle stressful events that cause selective mutism.
-Several behavioral strategies are used to enhance speech abilities in certain contexts, such as:
+Cognitive behavioral therapy, or CBT ↗, is a problem-solving, action-oriented talking treatment that aids in patients’ understanding of the disease.
+Under the supervision of a licensed therapist, adults may acquire various coping mechanisms to handle stressful events that cause selective mutism.
+Several behavioral strategies are used to enhance speech abilities in certain contexts, such as

 Psychodynamic Counseling

 The main emphasis of psychodynamic therapy is on in-depth examinations of the personal elements that influence and determine behavior.
 The aim is to assist the patient in seeing how memories from the past impact behavior in the present.
 It assists in resolving internal issues that may have originated from a difficult upbringing.
-Psychodynamic treatment may provide light on the ingrained childhood factors that may be the main contributor to adult selective mutism.
+Psychodynamic treatment can shed light on the ingrained childhood factors that could be the primary cause of adult selective mutism.

 Family Counseling

-When internal family variables are important in the development and reinforcement of selective mutism, family therapy may be very helpful in instances of selective mutism.
+When internal family variables are important in the development and reinforcement of selective mutism, family therapy may be very helpful in such instances.
 Parental and sibling cooperation and understanding go a long way toward helping the youngster overcome avoidance and anxiety.
 Treatment for avoidant and anxious behavior may be more successful when friends and family are involved.

 Therapy for Speech-Language

-Individuals with selective mutism are often advised to have speech-language treatment in addition to behavioral therapy.
+Experts often recommend speech-language therapy for individuals with selective mutism, in addition to behavioral therapy.
 It makes people more at ease while conversing in awkward circumstances.

 Drugs

-Adults with selective mutism are often treated pharmacologically with antidepressants such selective serotonin inhibitors (SSRIs).
-In some circumstances, these drugs assist people break through the speech barrier by regulating the neurochemical levels in the brain, which enhances mood and cognitive function.
+Adults with selective mutism are often treated pharmacologically with antidepressants such as selective serotonin inhibitors (SSRIs).
+In some circumstances, these drugs assist people in breaking through the speech barrier by regulating the neurochemical levels in the brain, which enhances mood and cognitive function.
 When provided alongside therapy and counseling, they are much more advantageous.
-In some case reports, selective mutism symptoms have been reported to be reduced by SSRIs [6*] .
-For treating muted behavior, fluoxetine [7*]. and fluvoxamine [8*] are the most often given drugs.
+Several case reports have reported a reduction in selective mutism symptoms due to the use of SSRIs.
+For treating muted behavior, fluoxetine ↗ and fluvoxamine are the most often given drugs.

 Self-Help Advice